MHKiT-Software/MHKiT/README.md

 ## Step 3.
 Modify the Documentation

 - The restructured text files used to build the documentation are located in the ``/MHKiT/docs/source`` directory (Check the [Sphinx Website](http://www.sphinx-doc.org/en/master/) for information about the folder structure).
-- Before modifying the documentation we reccomend creatting a feature branch and not modifying your fork's master branch.
+- Before modifying the documentation we recommend creating a feature branch and not modifying your fork's master branch.
 A feature branch can be created using the commands
 ```bash
 git branch featureBranchName
 git checkout featureBranchName